rieckpil/progmot/content/post/proofread-one-year-course-release.md

 - 37.5% discount until the 11th of October
 - 30% discount until the 25th of October

-At each stage new course users could join for a reduced price and get all upcoming course lessons for free.
+At each stage, new course users could join for a reduced price and get all upcoming course lessons for free.
 This early-bird program also reduced the feedback cycle as I got important feedback early on and could improve the upcoming lessons.

 ## Going Live With the First Lessons

-Selling something to an audience of size zero is hard.
+Selling something to an audience of zero people is hard.

 When I launched the first landing page, I already had an existing audience thanks to my mailing list, blog, Twitter account, and YouTube channel.